slviajero/tinybasic/README.md

 - IoTBasic/hardware.h is the hardware configuration for Arduino
 - runtime.h is identical for all platforms, it is the interface definition of the runtime code
 - MSDOS and RaspPi contain the code with the right settings for there platforms and additional information.

+In addition to this there are files for the buildin programs in version 2.x.

+- buildin.h is a demo for buildin programs
+- buildin is a folder to store buildin headers, as demos it contains buildin-arduinotest.h, buildin-games.h, buildin-tutorial.h

 To compile Basic2 you would check and edit hardware.h and language.h for your platform to set the hardware and language features.
 On Posix you would then do